 Properties have two important features we need.
 First, whereas propositions have truth-conditions and so correlate with things being a way, there are properties such as being the queen of England and being Aristotle that have ‘true-of conditions’ and so correlate with objects.
 As in the case of propositions, we face options here.
 We might account for this correlation in terms of properties being true-of things, in terms of instantiation, in terms of exemplification, or so on.
 I intend to be officially neutral on these details (if they are more than terminological variants), though I’ll turn to ‘being true-of’ for concreteness.
 Second, properties help us in the empty cases since there are properties that exist even if there are no entities in the world that they are in fact true of.
 There are two ways we might flesh this out.
 First, following Platonists about properties, we can hold that there are properties true of things that don’t exist.
 For example, the property of being Pegasus could only be true of Pegasus and not of any other thing.
 Of course, since Pegasus doesn’t exist and (let us suppose) couldn’t have existed, the property will never be instantiated.
 Since Platonists give up the principle of instantiation, we needn’t take this to rule out the existence of the property itself.
 A second way to proceed is to hold that the property of being, say, Pegasus is to be understood in terms of other properties such as being mythical, being a horse, and being winged—properties that are (at least possibly) instantiated.
 If one finds the dismissal of a principle of instantiation to be a great cost, the second option might be more attractive.
 Moved by externalist considerations, my own view is that we will need properties that are uniquely (and indeed rigidly) true of objects (if they are true of anything at all) as well as a notion of ‘being true-of’ that is not existence entailing, so I prefer the first option.
-Minimally, all that is required at the moment are properties that (i) correlate with things (such as Pegasus or the unique winged horse of mythology, or whatever) rather than things being a way and that (ii) exist even if they do not correlate with any object at all.
+Minimally, all that are required at the moment are properties that (i) correlate with things (such as Pegasus or the unique winged horse of mythology, or whatever) rather than things being a way and that (ii) exist even if they do not correlate with any object at all.

 Properties of the sort just outlined will allow us to retain relationality of the attitudes in all cases.
 Non-propositional attitudes are relations to properties, though some of the properties aren’t instantiated.
 Furthermore, because those properties correlate with objects, they contribute to our understanding of action and behavior in the desired way.
 What was needed was a way of explaining or indexing which things the non-propositional attitudes represent.
 The properties in question provide exactly this.
 And much like in the case of propositional attitudes, we can now offer a view of aboutness that makes room for states that are about things that fail to exist.
 Non-propositional attitudes, which are relations to properties, are about that which the property would be true of.